-After 4 weeks in Thailand, we decided to explore Laos!
-We entered the country overland in Huay Xai and went all the way south to 4000 islands into Cambodia.
-It took us almost 3 weeks with stops in Huay Xai, Luang Prabang, Vang Vieng, Vientiane, Kong Lor, and Pakse.
+It took us more than 3 weeks with stops in Huay Xai, Luang Prabang, Vang Vieng, Vientiane, Kong Lor, and Pakse.
 We didn’t know much about the country.
 It was almost a “learn as you go experience”!
 We have to say that Laos is fascinating, both because of its natural setting and because of its people.
-If you want to learn more about Laos these 50 facts about traveling in Laos were made for you.
+If you want to learn more about Laos this list of 50 facts you need to know before traveling to Laos were made for you.

 Laos and the locals

-2. In most places, they don’t have any commercial or social abilities (with tourists!).
-They don’t show any initiative to make a sell or make attempts to have a service to sell the tourists and earn money from it.
+In most places, they don’t have any commercial or social abilities (with tourists!).
+They don’t show any initiative to make a sell or attempt to have a service to sell the tourists and earn money from it.

 3. In general, their English is really basic, even in tourist-related public services like tourist agencies, hotels or restaurants.
 They know a few words and sentences related to their job, but if you want to have a conversation you notice they don’t understand.